samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

 ## Making a Catch Separation Prediction Using Pre-Snap Information

-To make a pre-snap catch separation prediction, head over to http://nfl.mercutioanalytics.com/ and click on **Catch Separation Prediction Tool** then complete the Pre-Snap Information Form, including the routes for each receiver (Enter the route for the primary target in the **Target's Route** field.)
+1) To make a pre-snap catch separation prediction, head over to http://nfl.mercutioanalytics.com/ and click on **Catch Separation Prediction Tool**.
+2) Then complete the Pre-Snap Information Form, including the routes for each receiver (Enter the route for the primary target in the **Target's Route** field.)

 ![Home MaaS](https://github.com/samsetegne/SSetegne-NFL-Big-Data-Bowl-Submission/blob/master/images/home_maas.png)